-In 1733 Queen Caroline (wife of George II) had the park landscaped and had the Westbourne River damned which in turn created The Serpentine, a large lake out of eleven smaller ponds.
+In 1733 Queen Caroline (wife of George II) had the park landscaped and had the Westbourne River damned, which in turn created The Serpentine, a large lake, made up of eleven smaller ponds.
 The Serpentine was popular with local wildlife and also with recreational activities such as swimming and ice skating.

-By 1871 a new family are living at Serpentine Lodge, three different generations of the Smith family.
-Head of the family is Joseph Smith born in 1811 in Stafford,Derbyshire.
-His wife is Elizabeth (b.1801) and their daughter is Ruth Sophia Kempster (b.1830).
-Also living there is Ruth’s husband, Richard Kempster (b.1832), a carpenter and their children Edwin (b.1865) and Elizabeth (b.1867).
-To complete this rather cramped household is 13 year old Amelia C. Lally, a servant.
+By 1871, a new family were living at Serpentine Lodge, three different generations of the Smith family.
+Head of the family was Joseph Smith born in 1811 in Stafford,Derbyshire.
+His wife was Elizabeth (b.1801) and their daughter was Ruth Sophia Kempster (b.1830).
+Also living there was Ruth’s husband, Richard Kempster (b.1832), a carpenter and their children Edwin (b.1865) and Elizabeth (b.1867).
+To complete this rather cramped household was 13 year old Amelia C. Lally, a servant.

-The 1891 census records the widowed Emily Smith “living on her own means” with her grandchildren, Edwin Kempster a “boat builder” and Amelia and Adeline Evans.
+The 1891 census recorded the widowed Emily Smith “living on her own means” with her grandchildren, Edwin Kempster a “boat builder” and Amelia and Adeline Evans.

 The Royal Humane Society’s Receiving House